Free London Galleries

 The White Cube, Bermondsey

-The biggest european commercial gallery consists of a huge 58,000 sq ft building, located on Bermondsey Street.
-Formerly used a warehouse in the 1970s, it is also the biggest of the Jopling ‘White Cube’ galleries.
+Formerly used as a warehouse in the 1970s, it is also the biggest of the Jopling ‘White Cube’ galleries.

 Nearest Tube Station: London Bridge